 The lexical analyzer reads the Icon source program, breaks it into tokens, and delivers the tokens to the parser as requested.
-A token is the basic syntactic unit of the Icon language; it may be an identifier, a literal, a reserved word, or an operator (operators include punctuation).
+A token is the basic syntactic unit of the Icon language; it may be an identifier, a literal, a reserved word, or an operator.